 We left Dee and Richland and headed up the road to Quincy, WA.

-The 1000 Trails campground is about 8 miles west, down a steep twisty road to Crescent Bar.
 This beautiful park sits right on the Columbia River and is at the far right in the picture.
 It is a deep gorge and the river flows swift.
 Jet pilots train from Whidbey Island by locating a huge rock just south of Grand Coulee Dam and follow the river going right by the campground.

 We found a site but there was a tree next to us that blocked our SATV signal so the next morning we moved.
 We even have a better view of the river.